 Princeton encourages members of its community to make thoughtful, good-faith determinations that a use of copyrighted materials is a fair use in support of teaching and research, and to properly attribute those materials.

 Fair Use is a flexible exemption that allows socially valuable uses of copyrighted material, including educational copying.
 The “Fair Use” exemption is intended to encourage limited uses of copyrighted works, primarily to create new art, literature, scholarship etc., without permission from the copyright holder.
 Information about the four fair use factors can be found at the copyright website (www.princeton.edu/copyright).

 When doing academic work, you are responsible for properly attributing all material--data, images, ideas, sounds, film, and verbatim text--that you find through electronic sources.
 The University's requirements and standards for the acknowledgment of sources in academic work, found in Rights, Rules, Responsibilities, apply to all electronic media.
 At a minimum, you should provide a citation for an electronic source that includes the source's URL, author or site manager's name (if available) and the creation or download date.

 The entertainment industry in the United States has become quite vigilant in pursuing people who infringe copyright.
-The recording industry has established a website regarding legal and illegal sharing of music , and the Motion Picture Association of America has established a website related to film, television, and copyright.
+The recording industry has established a website at www.whymusicmatters.com regarding legal and illegal sharing of music , and the Motion Picture Association of America has established a website related to film, television, and copyright at www.respectcopyrights.org.
 There is concern about copyright infringement as well among firms that produce software and computer games; literary agents regarding their clients' works; web designers; and photographers.
 A comprehensive resource for legal sources of online content is maintained by the non-profit higher education organization Educause, and can be found at legal sources of online content.